Thirty-day Writing Bootcamp

 How to write them well, in a way that serves your narrative.

 Just as good health demands that you keep your body fit, research has shown that exercising your creativity reduces stress and stimulates the mind.
 With no-one looking over your shoulder, you can take part in a daily exercise programme that will also improve your writing and create a daily writing discipline.

 How can you use the course?

-The course is designed to be completed in 30 to 60 minutes.
+Each module is designed to be completed in 30 to 60 minutes.
 Slot that time into your busy day and you’ll see the benefits – to your writing and your stress levels.

 Course designers and facilitators:

-The course designers and facilitators are Jo-Anne Richards and Richard Beynon established All About Writing in 2007.
+The course designers and facilitators are Jo-Anne Richards and Richard Beynon who established All About Writing in 2007.
 They are highly skilled writing trainers and mentors and run a number of writing programmes.

 They have advised hundreds of writers on their work through their creative writing courses, workshops, webinars and retreats.
 They’ve mentored scores of writers through the writing process – and have won the trust of publishers who frequently call on them for help with both manuscripts and writers.

 Jo-Anne is an internationally published novelist with a PhD in Creative Writing from Wits University and is one of South Africa’s best-known writing trainers.
 Jo-Anne has published five novels: The Imagined Child, The Innocence of Roast Chicken (rereleased in 2019, as part of the Picador Africa Classics collection), My Brother’s Book, Touching the Lighthouse and Sad at the Edges.
 She has supervised Creative Writing Masters students at Wits and UCT, and acted as examiner for both programmes.